harrisonchiu/DogIDModel/README.md

 - detects dog(s) in an image and draw a box around them (object detection)
 - detects the species of the dog(s) identified from above

+Problems:
+- Some raw images are rotated 90 degrees, all images should have dogs in normal positions and orientations
+-

 ### Part 2
 idk, maybe host a heroku site where this will run or a dogid app (not an iOS app tho)